What is the difference between American and Imported caviar?

 There are 26 different species of sturgeon found all over the world.
 Only a handful are harvested for caviar, and they each have their own distinct characteristics.
 Until recently, imported caviar most likely meant it came from the Caspian Sea, Black Sea or the rivers of Siberia or China, and has always been thought of as more prestigious than Domestic Caviar.

-3. What’s the difference between classic, royal and imperial caviar?
+What’s the difference between classic, royal, and imperial caviar?

 - The lowest of the three grades is “Classic”, which is given to caviars that meet the average egg color and bead size for that species.
 Some companies will say that classic correlates more directly to grade 2 product, but that is not always the case.
-There can be instances where a product is rated as classic for its darker or smaller eggs, yet has a better flavor than the higher grades.
+There can be instances where a product is dubbed "classic" for its darker or smaller eggs, yet can have a better flavor than the higher grades.

-- “Royal” is the next step up,, and will typically be lighter in color or have larger grains than “Classic” caviar.
-Since larger egg sizes signify that the product was from an older sturgeon and lighter egg colors are typically rarer, the price can increase significantly when moving from classic to royal, and royal to imperial.
+- “Royal” is the next step up, and will typically be lighter in color or have larger grains than “Classic” caviar.
+Larger egg sizes signify that the product is from an older sturgeon and lighter egg colors are typically rarer.
+Due to these factors, the price can increase significantly when moving from classic to royal, and royal to imperial.

 - The rarest and most expensive grade for a type of caviar is “Imperial”, which is reserved for caviars with the largest eggs and lightest colors.
-It is important to keep in mind that these grading methods are not an exact science, and what qualifies as a certain grade of caviar for one company might not be the same for a different company.
+It is important to keep in mind that these grading methods are not an exact science, and what qualifies as a certain grade of caviar for one company might not be the same for another.